Leo02016/DeepMTMV/README.md

 * -g: Specify the index of GPU to use if there are multiple GPUs.
 The default is 0;
 * -d: Specify the directory of the Webkb dataset;
 * -s: Specify the number of sample used during the training;

+# Note:
+* The code requires the execution of Word2vec embedding, so Linux system or Mac OS is recommended.